IBMDeveloperUK/Minishift101/README.md

 # What is OpenShift?

 Red Hat® OpenShift® is supported Kubernetes for cloud-native applications with enterprise security.
 Although Kubernetes has great scalability, workload portability and intuitive abstractions which allows you to seperate business and developer concerns, it is still quite a concern to install, deploy and keep clusters operational.
-OpenShift is

 This repository contains the hands-on workshops to get started and familiar with OpenShift concepts using the Minishift flavour which allows you to create a local OpenShift cluster.